ehhhhjw/ElecDaug/README.md

-# ElecDaug: Electromagnetic Signal Data Augmentation Based on Metamorphic Relation
+# TauRiElM: Test Data Augmentation of Radio Electromagnetic by Metamorphic Relation
-ElecDaug: Electromagnetic Signal Data Augmentation Based on Metamorphic Relation
+TauRiElM: Test Data Augmentation of Radio Electromagnetic by Metamorphic Relation

 This file contains:
-  1.the back-end executable code of ElecDaug——————the_back-end
+  1.the back-end executable code of TauRiElM——————the_back-end
   2.a usable original data.——————original_data.json
   3.the tool operation flow image